-With our oldest two daughters in college, we are focusing on living in the present, slowing down the pace of life and trying to savor the time we have left with them “in the nest.”
+With our daughters growing up, we are focusing on living in the present, slowing down the pace of life, and trying to savor the time we have left with them “in the nest.”

 We really love the house, Wilmington, and our experience filming with HGTV’s House Hunters.

 Thank you so much for supporting us, watching the show, and having as much fun with it as we did.

 It’s been wonderful sharing this experience with you all.

 Sign up for my free newsletter to get blog posts, seasonal tips, recipes, and more delivered straight to your inbox!

 Plus, get free VIP access to my Resource Library where you’ll find insider freebies not readily available to the public.